30.08.2025

 3 min read

-There is growing debate in academia and policy circles, particularly with a focus on the Global South, that the pessimistic narratives about AI and digital labour common in Western media do not always capture experiences elsewhere.
+There is growing debate in academia and policy circles, particularly those with a focus on the Global South, concerning the fact that the pessimistic narratives about AI and digital labour that are common in Western media do not always capture experiences elsewhere.
 While poor conditions in outsourced digital work are often condemned, some women in these contexts may experience such work as empowering rather than exploitative.
-Rather than framing this as a “West versus the rest” divide, I favour a more contextual perspective that moves beyond both geographic and ideological binaries, especially when examining AI’s role in public sector institutions.
+Rather than framing this as a »West versus the rest« divide, I favour a more contextual perspective that moves beyond both geographic and ideological binaries, especially when examining AI’s role in public sector institutions.

-To move on to my main point: Sweden is a western country renowned for its equality policies and politics.
-It is also a country that occupies a large geospatial territory (it is roughly double the size of the UK) with a very small population, about 10.5 million.
-This means that the population density in the country is low (26 per km2 in Sweden, 243 per km2 in Germany, 488 per km2 in India).
-Three important points arise from this: a) you often cannot make the economic argument for something in Sweden because of the dispersal of the population - in other words, sociopolitical and cultural arguments are more significant; b) due to the dispersal of the population, digitization and digitalization are very significant as they facilitate connection among the dispersed population (so digital health care is very well developed, for example); c) institutions and data are very limited because of the limited size of the population.
-Additionally and importantly, Sweden is a very static population where people love to stay in the place where they were born and raised and population mobility is rather limited.
-The implication of the latter is that once people have a job they are unlikely to leave or change this.
-In the context of cultural heritage institutions (but also in other institutions) this means that many people may spend 40 years or more in the same workplace.
+To move on to my main point, Sweden is a Western country renowned for its equality policies and politics.
+It is also a country that occupies a large geospatial territory (it is roughly double the size of the United Kingdom, for example) but with a very small population of about 10.5 million.
+This means that the population density in the country is low (26 per km2 in comparison with 243 per km2 in Germany and 488 per km2 in India).
+Three important points arise from this: (i) often it is not possible to make an economic argument for something in Sweden because of the dispersal of the population – in other words, sociopolitical and cultural arguments are more significant; (ii) because of this population dispersal, digitisation and digitalisation are very significant as they facilitate connection among members of society (so digital health care is very well developed, for example); and (iii) institutions and data are very limited because of the limited size of the population.
+Additionally and importantly, Sweden is a very static population in which people prefer to stay in the place where they were born and raised, and population mobility is rather limited.
+The implication of the latter is that once people have a job they are unlikely to leave or change it.
+In the context of cultural heritage institutions (but also in others) this means that many people may spend 40 years or more in the same workplace.

 We are living in an era of technological transition, progressing at varying speeds in different contexts.
-Whilst industry and the private sector forge ahead at, at times, alarming rates regarding the development of AI, the public sector (the largest employer in Sweden) lags significantly behind, as it is fiscally and politically incapable of moving at the same speed as industry.
-In addition, people in decision-making positions today across the public sector who are older than 40-45 grew up in an era when there were no or few computers, and AI was just a pipe dream.
+While industry and the private sector forge ahead at sometimes alarming rates regarding the development of AI, the public sector (the largest employer in Sweden) lags significantly behind, as it is fiscally and politically incapable of moving at the same speed as industry.
+In addition, people in decision-making positions across the public sector today who are older than 40–45 years of age grew up in an era when there were no or few computers, and AI was just a pipe dream.
 But these are now the people required to implement AI in their institutions.

 This requirement, however, has also been accompanied by the increasing withdrawal of support for continuing professional education, and the need for appropriate training to disseminate knowledge and know-how regarding technology and AI developments.
-Further, in Sweden there are relatively few cultural heritage institutions and they have specialized collections, for instance on Sweden's indigenous population, the Sami, which may be too limited to allow appropriate AI training.
-Between the problematic of a lack of relevant AI expertise among heritage institution staff and limited material on which to effect machine learning, CHIs - if they digitize and digitalize collections - may be forced to buy off-the-peg programs that were trained on datasets that differ from what the CHIs contain and may therefore be unsuitable and/or mislabel items in collections.
-A well-known example of this is the mislabelling of men in 18th century portraits as women because they sported long curly hair (wigs) and wore jewels.
+Furthermore, in Sweden there are relatively few cultural heritage institutions and they have specialised collections, for instance on Sweden's indigenous population, the Sami, which may be too limited to allow appropriate AI training.
+Between the problematic of a lack of relevant AI expertise among heritage institution staff and limited material to which to apply machine learning, cultural heritage institutions, if they digitise and digitalise their collections, may be forced to buy off-the-peg programs that were trained on datasets that differ from what the those institutions contain and may therefore be unsuitable and/or mislabel items in collections.
+A well-known example of this is the mislabelling of men in eighteenth century portraits as women because they had long curly hair (wigs) and wore jewellery.

 The upshot of all this is that context and conditions (for the implementation) of AI matter, and their differences create diverse environments for the possibilities that AI offers.
-The 2024 AI Index Report (https://aiindex.stanford.edu/report/) provides sobering statistics in this context.
-It shows that the number of AI job postings as a % of all job postings remains very small (for 2023, 1.62% in the USA, 1.31 % in Sweden, 0.81% in Germany).
+The 2024 AI Index Report provides some sobering statistics in this context.
+It shows that the number of AI job postings as a percentage of all job postings remains very small (for 2023, 1.62 per cent in the USA, 1.31 per cent in Sweden and 0.81 per cent in Germany).
 The report itself addresses gender very narrowly.
 And it is not alone in this.
 The TBI's 2024 Governing in the Age of AI report leaves gender completely unaddressed.
 This suggests that we have a long way to go in every respect.
-The rise of gender conservatism as part of the rise of right-wingism, the climate considerations that the use of energy in the development of AI in terms of graphic processing units brings with it, and the changing political orders that we observe (e.g. the merger of technology with politics in the USA in the person of Elon Musk) create new contexts for questions of technology, employment and wellbeing which will have different answers in the diverse contexts in which we live.
+The rise of gender conservatism as part of the political rise of the right-wing; the climate implications of the massive use of energy in the development and implementation of AI in terms of graphic processing units (GPUs); and the changing political order that we can observe (such as the merging of the tech world with politics in the USA, for example, in the person of Elon Musk) create new contexts for issues of technology, employment and well-being, which will give rise to different answers in the diverse contexts in which we live.

-Prof Dr Gabriele Griffin has emerited as Professor of Gender Research and was Director of Graduate Studies at the Centre for Gender Research until 2024.
+Prof Dr Gabriele Griffin has emerited as Professor of Gender Research, and was Director of Graduate Studies at the Centre for Gender Research until 2024.
+She is Extraordinary Professor at the Centre for Africa and Gender Studies at the University of the Free State, South Africa.
 She was also coordinator of the VR-funded PhD School 'Gender, Humanities, and Digital Cultures' (2023-2028).
-Her research focuses on women in research and innovation, gender and technology, female entrepreneurs, women's cultural production, feminist research methodologies, non-normative identities, and higher education and disciplinization.
+Her research focuses on women in research and innovation, gender and technology, female entrepreneurs, women's cultural production, feminist research methodologies, non-normative identities, and higher education and disciplinisation.

 Technology, Employment and Wellbeing is an FES blog that offers original insights on the ways new technologies impact the world of work.
 The blog focuses on bringing different views from tech practitioners, academic researchers, trade union representatives and policy makers.